manuparra/seriestemporales/README.md

 Deep-learning networks end in an output layer: a logistic, or softmax, classifier that assigns a likelihood to a particular outcome or label.

+Softmax is a function used as the output layer of a neural network that classifies input.
+It converts vectors into class probabilities.
+Softmax normalizes the vector of scores by first exponentiating and then dividing by a constant.

+Then a supervised learner such as softmax or SVM/SVR can be added on top of DBN.

 ***